NutriVouch

 How to Read Our Evidence

-What does "15 studies" actually mean?
+What do "Strong evidence" and "9/10 effectiveness" actually mean?
 Here's how to interpret what you see on NutriVouch.

 Is more studies always better?

 Not really.
-In evidence-based medicine, the type and quality of studies matter much more than the count.
+In evidence-based medicine, the type and quality of studies matter much more than raw count.
 One well-designed meta-analysis with thousands of participants is more valuable than 50 small studies with conflicting results.
-Cochrane Reviews — the gold standard of medical evidence — typically include just 5–15 studies per question.
+We weight meta-analyses and systematic reviews much higher than individual trials because they synthesize results across the entire field.

 Why do study counts vary so much?

-Some substances like Vitamin D have been studied for decades — over 600 trials across many health goals.
-Newer compounds like NMN or Spermidine only have a handful of human RCTs because clinical research takes years and funding.
-A low study count doesn't mean a substance doesn't work — it means we simply don't know enough yet.
+Some substances like Vitamin D have been studied for decades — hundreds of meta-analyses and thousands of trials across many health goals.
+Newer compounds like NMN or Spermidine have only a handful of meta-analyses because clinical research takes years and funding.
+A low count doesn't mean a substance doesn't work — it means we simply don't know enough yet.

 What are the confidence tiers?